 A new application package for system(s) enrollment is submitted per section 2.2.
 (Requirements for New Regulatory Coverage) below; and

 The new application package is approved per section 2.2.2.
-(Approval for New Application Package – For New Applicants Only).
+(Approval of New Application Package – For New Applicants Only).

 2.2.
 Requirements for New Regulatory Coverage

-Within 60 days prior to commencing and/or assuming operation and maintenance responsibilities of a sanitary sewer system, a legally authorized representative that maintains legal authority over the public or private sanitary sewer system is required to enroll under this General Order by submitting a complete Application package as specified below and as provided in the Attachment B (Application for Enrollment Form) of this General Order.
+No later than 60 days prior to commencing and/or assuming operation and maintenance responsibilities of a sanitary sewer system, a legally authorized representative that maintains legal authority over the public or private sanitary sewer system is required to enroll under this General Order by submitting a complete application package as specified below and as provided in the Attachment B (Application for Enrollment Form) of this General Order.

+Unless required by a Regional Water Board, a public agency that owns a combined sewer system subject to the Combined Sewer Overflow Control Policy (33 U.S. Code § 1342(q)), is not required to enroll, under this Order, the portions of its sanitary sewer system(s) that collects combined sanitary wastewater and stormwater.

 2.2.1.
 Application Package Requirements